 1. When asking your client to step into a rope loop, why not get them to put it over their head instead?
 You're on sketchy, rocky ground and they might be nervous so why have them hopping around too?

 2. Be organised in camp.
 It's really easy to see experienced campers, all their kit is squared away at no risk of getting wet or blown away when that squall hits.

 3. You've followed the above tips and have taken your time to justify your location, so when you tell the assessor where you are, say so confidently instead of going "Err, I think we are here".
 Be confident, be happy!

 4. Have a spare compass and head torch.

-5. Keep your exped pack as light as possible, see this previous blog: Lightweight ML Exped Kit
+5. Keep your exped pack as light as possible - within reason, see this previous blog: Lightweight but sensible ML Exped Kit

 Best of luck!